-A student may appeal a decision of the Dean of Student Services which results in the student receiving the sanction of disciplinary probation, suspension or expulsion from the college.
-The student shall submit a written appeal to the Dean of Student Services within five class days of receipt of notice of such sanction.
+A student or organization may appeal a decision of the Dean of Student Services which results in the student or organization receiving the sanction of disciplinary probation, suspension or expulsion from the college.
+The student or organization shall submit a written appeal to the Dean of Student Services within five class days of receipt of notice of such sanction.

-SECTION 1 APPEALS COMMITTEE
+Article VI: Section 1.
+APPEALS COMMITTEE

-- 1.1 The appeals committee shall consist of eleven members, four faculty or staff members and two students appointed by the Chancellor, and two faculty or staff members and three students recommended by the Student Government Association and appointed by the Chancellor. - 1.2 The chairperson shall be appointed by the Chancellor.
-In the absence of the appointed chairperson, a temporary chairperson shall be elected by the committee. - 1.3 A quorum shall consist of six members, two of which must be student members.

-- 1.4 Faculty or staff members shall serve staggered terms of four years, student members shall serve for their tenure as a full-time student in good standing with the college. - 1.5 A member unable to serve shall submit a written resignation to the chairperson. - 1.6 The committee may remove a member by simple majority vote for malfeasance, nonfeasance or misfeasance of the committee's responsibilities. - 1.7 If a quorum of the committee cannot be assembled in order to meet time lines required by this code, the Chancellor shall make the necessary temporary appointments to provide a quorum.
+- A. The appeals committee shall consist of eleven members, four faculty or staff members and two students appointed by the Chancellor, and two faculty or staff members and three students recommended by the Student Government Association and appointed by the Chancellor. - B. The chairperson shall be appointed by the Chancellor.
+In the absence of the appointed chairperson, a temporary chairperson shall be elected by the committee. - C. A quorum shall consist of six members, two of which must be student members. - D. Faculty or staff members shall serve staggered terms of four years, student members shall serve for their tenure as a full-time student in good standing with the college. - E. A member unable to serve shall submit a written resignation to the chairperson. - F. The committee may remove a member by simple majority vote for malfeasance, nonfeasance or misfeasance of the committee's responsibilities. - G. If a quorum of the committee cannot be assembled in order to meet time lines required by this code, the Chancellor shall make the necessary temporary appointments to provide a quorum.